larrubia/MandelbrotPyOpenCL/README.md

 - Parallelization of matrices multiplication, using a shared memory programming model, using threads / tasks - JAVA
 - Parallelization of the generation of a Mandelbrot Fractal, using a shared memory programming model, based on a task pool - JAVA with ForkJoinPool and RecursiveAction
-- Vectorization algorithm to generate a Mandelbrot set using GPU processing - Python with PyOpenCL
+- Vectorization algorithm to generate a Mandelbrot Fractal using GPU processing - Python with PyOpenCL

 # Critical Analysis